 Bake the cookies in the center rack of the oven at 325 degrees Fahrenheit for 13-15 minutes until golden on the bottoms.
 You can carefully use a cookie spatula to check.

 When out of the oven, leave the cookies on the baking sheet and reshape them immediately if needed.
-(See the expert baking tips section above for details).
+(See the expert baking tips section for details).

 Step 12: Top with Additional Sandwich Cookies